CalvinGe/gesong.github.io/_pages/about.md

 # Research Interests

 My General research interest is to explore the physics principles underlying life systems and apply them to improve health.
-To address this goal, I'm investigating and modeling the interaction in biomolecules by theoretical and compuational chemistry.
+To address this goal, I'm investigating and modeling the interaction in biomolecules by developing force fields (https://en.wikipedia.org/wiki/Force_field_(chemistry)).

 ---